Paramecium13/LSN/README.md

 ### Expressions
 Calculate a value.

-## Types of LSN Files
+## LSN Files
 LSN source files end with the *.lsn* extension and object files end with the *.obj* extension.
-There are currently six (twelve if source and object files are counted separately) different types of LSN files planned.
-Only three, *script*, *scene* and *scriptlet*, will be able to be directly interpreted, the others will have to be included(#include) or imported(#import).
-Currently, the reifier can only create *script* and *resource* object files.

 All object files can contain a collection of included types and functions that were not defined in it.
 This is done using the #include directive.
-They can also tell the interpreter to load resource, quest, and globals files at runtime, with the #using directive.
+They can also tell the interpreter to load  files at runtime, with the #using directive.
 The reifier will also load these resources to check type and function usage.

-### Scripts
-Contain a sequence of statements and control structures that are executed by the interpreter.

-### Resources
-Contain struct and record definitions, functions, Host Interfaces, and Script Objects.
+They contain struct and record definitions, functions, Host Interfaces, and Script Classes.